LunaSare/lunasare-blogdown/content/post-dev/2022-02-01_configuring-git/index.md

 From your GitHub account, go to Settings => Developer Settings => Personal Access Token => Generate New Token (Give your password) => Fillup the form => click Generate token => Copy the generated Token, it will be something like ghp_sFhFsSHhTzMDreGRLjmks4Tzuzgthdvfsrta

+You can save your token in a text file in your computer.

+Use the token as your password next time you do `git push`.
+Follow the steps below to save this token in your git cache for the future.

 ### 2. Configure the local GIT client
 For a Linux-based OS ⤴